ivaturi/site/posts/firsttime.md

 When [Elon Musk says](https://www.youtube.com/watch?v=DxREm3s1scA),

-> Instead of putting landing legs on the booster and the ship, we're going to catch them with a tower, to save the weight of the langing legs.
+> Instead of putting landing legs on the booster and the ship, we're going to catch them with a tower, to save the weight of the landing legs.
 We're talking about catching the largest flying object ever made, on a giant tower with chopstick arms.

 He's proposing to do something that has a huge payoff, but also something that can fail spectacularly.
 So how does he go about it?